Inland (Murnane novel): Inspiration

 In 1977, Murnane read A Puszták népe (People of the Puszta) by the Hungarian poet and novelist Gyula Illyés.
 The book had such a profound effect on him that it not only made him learn the Hungarian language, but also compelled him to write a book – Inland – in order to "relieve [his] feelings", as he later put it.
-In a 2014 interview, Murnane described one passage in particular as having changed his life, a passage describing cowherds pulling the body of a young woman out of a well:Of all the images that I have in mind, that one has probably has yielded the most and has perhaps even still the most to yield.
+In a 2014 interview, Murnane described one passage in particular as having changed his life, a passage describing cowherds pulling the body of a young woman out of a well:Of all the images that I have in mind, that one has probably yielded the most and has perhaps even still the most to yield.
 It caused me to learn the Hungarian language, for one thing, and to be able to quote the whole of that passage in Hungarian.
 [Speaks Hungarian] – that's the cowherds pulled her out when they watered the cattle at dawn section.
 And I wrote the book Inland and the well just keeps occurring – I don't go looking for it, it comes looking for me.
 And it occurs in numerous places, as you've said, in other books and things I have written.A quote of this passage (from the English translation of A Puszták népe) appears towards the end of Inland itself.